 Crypto Card Regulation in Canada

-Crypto trading platforms must register as Money Service Businesses (MSBs) with FINTRAC and comply with AML/KYC requirements.
-The CSA has taken an aggressive enforcement approach since 2022, requiring all crypto exchanges serving Canadians to register or face action.
-This directly caused Binance to withdraw from Canada in 2023 and led several other exchanges to restrict Canadian access.
+Crypto trading platforms must register as Money Service Businesses (MSBs) with FINTRAC and comply with AML/KYC requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+The CSA has taken an aggressive enforcement approach since 2022, requiring all crypto exchanges serving Canadians to register as restricted dealers or face action.

 Tax Treatment of Card Rewards in Canada

-The CRA (Canada Revenue Agency) treats cryptocurrency as a commodity.
+Our Canada tax breakdown explains the core issue: the CRA (Canada Revenue Agency) treats cryptocurrency as a commodity.
 Every crypto card transaction is a disposition, triggering capital gains or losses based on the difference between your adjusted cost base (ACB) and the fair market value at the time of spending.
+This applies to every purchase, no matter how small.

 The CRA Disposition Trap

 Buy a C$7 coffee with BTC you acquired at C$40,000 when it is worth C$120,000, and you owe capital gains on the proportional appreciation.
-The CRA uses the average cost method for identical properties, so your ACB is the weighted average of all your BTC purchases.
+The CRA uses the average cost method (weighted average ACB across all identical properties) for calculating gains.
 Across hundreds of small card transactions per year, the record-keeping is brutal.

 Capital Gains Inclusion Rate

 Only a portion of capital gains is taxable.
-For most individual Canadians, the inclusion rate is 50% (meaning you pay tax on half the gain).
-However, for gains above $250,000 in a single year, the inclusion rate increased to 66.7% in 2024.
+For most individual Canadians, the inclusion rate is 50% (you pay tax on half the gain).
+For gains above C$250,000 in a single year, the inclusion rate increased to 66.7% in 2024.
+For corporations and trusts, the 66.7% rate applies from the first dollar.

 Double Taxation on Volatile Cashback

-When you receive C$100 in BTC cashback, that is C$100 of ordinary income (taxable when received at fair market value).
-If BTC appreciates to C$150 before you spend or sell it, you owe capital gains on the C$50 appreciation when disposed.
+When you receive C$100 in BTC cashback, that is C$100 of ordinary income (taxable at receipt at fair market value).
+If BTC appreciates to C$150 before you spend or sell it, you owe capital gains on the C$50 appreciation on disposal.
 Two tax events on one cashback reward.
+USDC cashback avoids this entirely - received at approx. C$1.36, disposed at approx. C$1.36, negligible gain.

 Cashback TypeTax When ReceivedTax When Spent/SoldComplexity